alexbritop24/Newtonian-Physics-Simulator/README.md

 - Static boundary (ground) via `edgeLoop` physics body
 - Tap to spawn new balls, rectangles, and custom shapes
 - Adjustable physics parameters via in‑app UI (coming soon!)
+## New Features (June 2025)
+- Pause and Resume simulation with button controls
+- Reset button to restart the scene
+- Gravity slider to dynamically adjust simulation strength

 ## 📥 Requirements
 - Xcode 15+